ome/omero-guide-scripts/docs/setup.rst

 ``https://your-omeroweb-adress.org/webclient``

-This will allow the script to return a link for the created .csv for a direct \
+This will allow the script to return a link for the created CSV for a direct \
 downloading.
 If not configured, the .csv can be found as an attachment of the \
 first parent object passed in parameter of the export script (the file is \
 attached regardless of whether the URL is set or not).